unsol/design/README.md

-# Ethereum flavored WebAssembly Design
+# Ethereum flavored WebAssembly (eWASM) Design

-The goal for this repository is to track research and development of ewasm

-> This repository contains documents describing the design and high-level overview of ewasm.
+This repository contains documents describing the design and high-level overview of eWASM.
 Expect the contents of this repository to be in flux: everything is still under discussion.

 ## What is WebAssembly?